 - Management is required to assess the functional currency of each entity of the Company.
 The Company determined the Canadian dollar to be its functional currency through an analysis of several indicators such as expenses and cash flow, financing activities, retention of operating cash flows, and frequency of transactions; - ii.
 Management is required to assess impairment in respect of its investment in mineral properties.
 The triggering events are defined in IFRS 6.
 In making the assessment, management is required to make judgments on the status of each project and the future plans towards finding commercial reserves.
 The nature of exploration and evaluation activity is such that only a small proportion of projects are ultimately successful and some assets are likely to become impaired in future periods.
-Management has determined that there were no triggering events present as defined in IFRS 6 for the other properties and as such, no impairment loss was recorded for the years ended 31 December 2021 and 2020; and - iii.
+Management has determined that there were no triggering events present as defined in IFRS 6 for the other properties and as such, no impairment loss was recorded for the years ended 31 December 2022 and 2021; - iii.
 Although, the Company takes steps to verify title to exploration and evaluation assets in which it has an interest, these procedures do not guarantee the Company's title.
-Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects. - iv.
+Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects; - iv.
+Management is required to assess the present value of asset retirement obligations with respect to its mineral properties.
+Judgment has been applied with respect to the Company's annual discount rate and for the expected time period when those future retirement obligations are expected to be incurred; and - v.
 Factors used in the application of the going concern assumption which requires management to consider all available information about the future, which is at least but not limited to 12 months from the end of the reporting period.